-The novel coronavirus COVID-19 is affecting 30 countries and territories around the world and 1 international conveyance (the "Diamond Princess" cruise ship harbored in Yokohama, Japan).
+The coronavirus COVID-19 is affecting 208 countries and territories around the world and 2 international conveyances.
+The day is reset after midnight GMT+0.

 There are three parameters to understand in order to assess the magnitude of the risk posed by this novel coronavirus: